Total robustness in Bayesian Nonlinear Regression

 \item \emph{Continuous and positive prior:} The prior $\Pi$ on $\Theta$ admits a density $\pi$ with respect to Lebesgue measure that is continuous and strictly positive on a neighbourhood of $\theta^{\ast}$: this is \ref{cond:Prior-appendix}. \end{enumerate}

-For smooth finite‑dimensional nonlinear regressions, these requirements are mild: \ref{ass:G4-appendix} is a local $C^2$ and integrability condition that justifies differentiation under the integral and yields positive‑definite local curvature $H^\ast$.\ref{ass:G5-appendix} is used for algebraic convenience to control exponential envelopes; it can be weakened to a sub‑exponential tail (e.g. $\E[e^{\tau|Y|}]<\infty$) while adjusting the envelope arguments. \ref{ass:G3-appendix} is standard: finiteness of $S_{\theta^\ast}$ follows in both scenarios below from the score envelopes and tail conditions, so it effectively asks only for non–degeneracy of the score covariance at $\theta^\ast$. \ref{ass:G6-appendix} is the standard well‑separated pseudo‑true parameter assumption.
+For smooth finite-dimensional nonlinear regressions, these requirements are mild: \ref{ass:G4-appendix} is a local $C^2$ and integrability condition that justifies differentiation under the integral and yields positive-definite local curvature $H^\ast$. \ref{ass:G5-appendix} is used for algebraic convenience to control exponential envelopes; it can be weakened to a sub-exponential tail (e.g. $\E[e^{\tau|Y|}]<\infty$) while adjusting the envelope arguments. \ref{ass:G3-appendix} is standard: finiteness of $S_{\theta^\ast}$ follows in both scenarios below from the score envelopes and tail conditions, so it effectively asks only for non-degeneracy of the score covariance at $\theta^\ast$. \ref{ass:G6-appendix} is the standard well-separated pseudo-true parameter assumption.
 The prior condition \ref{ass:Prior-appendix} is the usual prior thickness requirement.